suzanayesh2/Mastering-JavaScript-in-20-Days/Day4.md

 - Events in JavaScript are how we can make our web-pages interactive

 ## Conditionals
+Contionals mean using if and else statements to execute code only under the specified conditions.
+The if statement executes a statement if a specified condition is truthy; if it evaluates to falsy, the else clause will instead be executed
 ## Map & filter

 ## Doggos Quiz Game